Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-09-SNAPSHOT.md

 If both values are equal, then the initiator has been successfully authenticated.
 Otherwise, if both values are not equal, then authentication **MUST** fail.

-If the responder was able to authenticate the initiator, then the used token **MUST** be revoked immediately.

 ## Final Responder Message

 After the initiator was authenticated the responder continues the SASL authentication by sending the responder-msg to the initiator.